amans-nagios/wordpress-blocks-plugin/README.md

-### Repo for custom wordpress Gutenberg blocks for Nagios and its associated wordpress instances.
+### Hand-made Wordpress plugin for custom-made Wordpress Gutenberg blocks.
+Built for Nagios Enterprises and its associated wordpress instances.

 ## Blocks:
 | Block | Description |